wblank/RepData_PeerAssessment1/PA1_template.md

 ## Median steps taken daily: 10765
 ```

+The mean and median are *very* close!
+Data appears to be normally distributed.

 ## What is the average daily activity pattern?
 Average the steps taken in each 5-minute interval over all days into a new dataframe.